chumphrey-cmd/Quiz-Generator/readme.md

     * If your content is in PDFs, you can extract the text using a tool like my [PDF-Extractor](https://github.com/chumphrey-cmd/Password-Protected-PDF-Extractor).

-    * Use a modern AI tool like Google's [NotebookLM](https://notebooklm.google/) to analyze your extracted text and generate multiple-choice questions that match the **Questions File Format** below.
+    * Use Google's [NotebookLM](https://notebooklm.google/) to analyze your extracted text and generate multiple-choice questions that match the **Questions File Format** below.

 3. **Launch the App**
     Open the `quiz.html` file in any modern web browser (like Chrome, Firefox, or Edge).